boldflight/BibleConverter/test_EPUB/output/Jeremiah.md

 and walk away from them
 because they are all unfaithful to God, a congregation of people that has been disloyal to him.”

+### The Lord Laments That He Has No Choice But to Judge Them

 [3] The Lord says,
 “These people are like soldiers who have readied their bows.
 Their tongues are always ready to shoot out lies.